wagiminator/CH32V003-GameConsole/README.md

 ```

 If the blue LED on the WCH-LinkE remains illuminated once it is connected to the USB port, it means that the device is currently in ARM mode and must be switched to RISC-V mode initially.
 There are a few ways to accomplish this:
-- You can utilize the Python tool called rvmode.py, which is provided with the games in the software folder.
+- You can utilize the Python tool rvprog.py (with -v option), which is provided with the games in the software folder.
 - Alternatively, you can select "WCH-LinkRV" in the software provided by WCH, such as MounRiver Studio or WCH-LinkUtility.
 - Another option is to hold down the ModeS button on the device while plugging it into the USB port.